ShiyuFan0820/CSLearningNote/AdvancedDataStructure/ADS_3_dijkstra_and_a_star.md

 # Determine a starting vertex and a destination.
 from_vert = "A"
 to_vert = "C"
-# Define a visited list to store all the visited vertices
+# Define a visited list to store all the visited vertices.
 visited = []
-# Define a dictionary to record all shortest paths or distances from start vertex to all other vertices.
+# Define a dictionary to record all shortest paths or distances from starting vertex to all other vertices.
 shortest_paths = {}
 # Define another dictionary to record distances during the process and add the shortest path in the shortest path dictionary.
 dis_from_start = {}